mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 Leave empty.
 ### Advanced options: Head job submit options
 #### Gadi
 Copy and paste the following text.
-Replace the <project-id> with the id of the project you were granted on Gadi.
+Replace the <project-id> with the project ID you were granted on Gadi.
 ```
 -l walltime=10:00:00,ncpus=1,mem=32gb,storage=scratch/<project-id>,wd -P <project-id> -q copyq
 ```